 A cover letter is how you introduce yourself to a prospective employer.
 It links with the important elements in your resume.

 A great cover letter convinces the employer you have something valuable to contribute and it creates a desire for the employer to interview you.
 It should be no more than one page.

-Write a cover letter for jobs you have seen advertised or when you are enquiring about possible jobs, internships work experience or volunteering opportunities.
+Write a cover letter for jobs you have seen advertised or a prospective letter when you are enquiring about possible jobs, internships work experience or volunteering opportunities.